PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 ## New features that would be fun to add:

+* Adjust font sizes on the data logging parameter page to suit the window size.
+* Native Windows
+  * Figure out how to get a 'packaged' Windows build to work, so it can run on Windows with native APIs.
+  * Use Windows Management API to get device driver names for serial ports, when running on Windows
 * Crank relearn - implemented, but not yet tested
 * DTC reader
 * XDF file downloader